 inside webu’s hut

-[1] The young Kin-U woman in the restaurant invites our return should we require internet access, which isn’t available at the monastery.
+[1] The young Kin-U woman in the restaurant invites us to return should we require internet access, which isn’t available at the monastery.
 This will be an interesting month!
-Minutes later a white car arrives, Sangha flag secured mid-bonnet.
-Inside U Mandala, broadly smiling, welcomes us back.
-We are driven along a dirt road, fields of rice on the left and right, cracked earth, stubble:
+Immediately a white car arrives, Sangha flag secured mid-bonnet.
+Inside is U Mandala, broadly smiling, welcoming us back.
+We are driven to the monastery along a dirt roads, fields of rice on the left and right, cracked earth, stubble:

 nearing Ingynbin